ash-krish/Assignment1/development-log.md

 - worked on sign in feature using username/password but wasnt successful

 15/11/2019:
-- working on sign-in feature
+- working on sign-in feature by using methods
+- Couldnt apply methods for sign-in so used case,when statements.
--
+- designed 1 test case